dr-leo/PyHyphen/README.txt

 4. How to get dictionaries?
 =================================

- Information on all hyphenation dictionaries available on the OpenOffice website is stored in hyphen.dict_info.
+ Information on all hyphenation dictionaries available on the LibreOffice website is stored in hyphen.dict_info.
- You can also visit http://wiki.services.openoffice.org/wiki/Dictionaries for a complete list.
+ You can also visit http://wiki.services.LibreOffice.org/wiki/Dictionaries for a complete list.
 Then use the dictools.install function to download and install the dictionary locally.